Bunnings-Engineering/problems/paymentProviderError.md

 ## Specification

-The problems response is based on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem.
-This is extended to include payment provider error code and details:
+The problem response is based on the base [RFC 7807](https://tools.ietf.org/html/rfc7807) problem.
+This is extended to include payment provider error codes and details:

 ```yaml
 problem: